We first heard rumors about the Savan from some of our Russian friends in Petropavlovsk, who had heard it was loaded with big trout.

 In 2012, we began our initial explorations of the river system.
 What we discovered was a place of awe-inspiring beauty and an incredible diversity of life, both in the water and along its pristine shores.
 Since that first fateful summer we’ve continued to explore this incredible river system, and each summer it continues to share new secrets.

-The Savan River system shows the sort of promise that we first saw on the Zhupanova in the mid 1990s, with trout averaging 20-25 inches and more than a few even larger specimens hooked every week.
+The Savan is an ideal combination of size and numbers of fish.
+There is plenty of action, while still having the opportunity to lay into a giant Kamchatka rainbow.
 In addition to the giant rainbows, Savan is home to some of the largest sea-run Dolly Varden char that we’ve ever seen on the Kamchatka peninsula.

 The river runs for over 70 miles, and features countless springs and one major tributary, the Ichanga.
 It is a spring creek system, with a vibrant ecosystem and crystal clear flows every day of the season.

 The biomass in this river also makes for some of the heaviest trout in Kamchatka, with some 25 inch rainbows here weighing an astonishing 8 pounds!
 These fish are the apex predators in their ecosystem, and they aren’t shy about attacking large streamers or mouse patterns twitching across the surface.
-We don’t see many big hatches, but those anglers who have taken the leap of faith and tried casting traditional dry flies or large attractor patterns have had some success over the past few seasons.
+There are some decent hatches on the river and those anglers who have taken the leap of faith and tried casting traditional dry flies or large attractor patterns have had some success over the past few seasons.

 Our Savan River adventures are the perfect combination of hard core and comfort.
 The trip is focused on floating one of the prettiest, most pristine wilderness rivers in the world, while ending in the comforts of the Savan BaseCamp Lodge.